 Consider joining a tour if you have limited time in Seville to make sure you get a good dose of history and sights

-How many days do you need in Seville to see the highlights | 1-2 DAYS
+How many days in Seville to see the highlights | 1 to 2 days

-If you're short on time and just want to see the highlights of Seville and say you've been there, done that, then two days will be sufficient.
+If you're short on time and just want to see the highlights of Seville.
+Say you've been there and done that, then two days will be sufficient.

 In fact, you could actually get away with Seville as a day trip from Granada or Madrid.
 If you're joining an organized day tour all the planning will most likely be done for you.
-If you prefer to do it on your own, you must plan in advance because you'll be fitting a lot in a very short timeline.
+If you prefer to do it on your own, you must plan in advance because you'll be fitting a lot into a very short timeline.
 Buying tickets the day of is just not an option as you'll risk precious hours waiting in line and having to forgo other sights.
 Skip-the-line tickets are a must in this situation.

-In one day you could fit a tour of the Alcazar palace and Seville cathedral, a quick glance at the Setas de Seville (the quirky mushroom-shaped wooden structure), and a walk around a few historic areas like barrio Santa Cruz, Maria Luisa Park, and along the river.
+In one day you could fit a tour of the Alcazar Palace and Seville Cathedral, a quick glance at the Setas de Seville (the quirky mushroom-shaped wooden structure), and a walk around a few historic areas like Barrio Santa Cruz, Maria Luisa Park, and along the river.

-How many days in Seville for the budget traveler | 4-7 DAYS
+How many days in Seville for the budget traveler | 4 to 7 days

 Spain, in general, is very cheap...especially when you compare it to cities like London, Paris, and the United States.
-Seville is middle of the line budget-wise.
+Seville is middle-of-the-line budget-wise.
 It's cheaper than Barcelona and Madrid but more expensive than lesser-known cities that aren't on the tourist map.

 This is one of the many reasons I like to spend extra time in Seville.
 Because it's extremely cheap by American standards and considerably less expensive than other popular Spanish cities.
-An outstanding meal in Seville can easily cost €10 to €15, where Barcelona is more like €15 to €25.
+An outstanding meal in Seville can easily cost €15 to €20, whereas Barcelona is more like €25 to €40.

 It's also extremely easy to find accommodations within your budget.
 You'll find a plethora of Airbnbs and hotels varying from luxurious to bare bones.